dr-natetorious/TIM-8130-Data_Mining/Week3/Readings/README.md

 ## An Investigation of Nonparametric DATA MINING TECHNIQUES for Acquisition Cost Estimating (2017)

 In _Defense Acquisition Research Journal: A Publication of the Defense Acquisition University.
 Apr2017, Vol. 24 Issue 2, p302-332.
-31p._; [Brown, G; White, E](Mining_AcquisitionCost_Estimates.pdf) state that _using meta-analysis indicate that, on average, the nonparametric techniques outperform OLS (ordinary least squares) regression for cost estimating.
+31p._; [Brown, G; White, E](Mining_AcquisitionCost_Estimates.pdf) state that _using meta-analysis indicate that, on average, the nonparametric techniques outperform OLS (ordinary least squares) regression for cost estimating_.
+The authors then investigated how these more complex models performed when predicting the purchase of aircrafts at the DoD.
+There was limited data available, so they relied on estimates for software projects as a research proxy.

+They note that while nonparametric techniques are more precise, it comes with a need for significantly more data.
+Using metaanalysis different software project estimates are first clustered to find similarities.
+By looking at the Euclidian distance between the examples it emulates humans "apples-to-apples reasoning."

+Next they looked at MultiLayer Perceptron (MLP) neural networks, which are simply a non-parametric function mapped to a parametric function.
+The goal of the hidden layer is to discover the network weights through so that the output layer becomes a linear function.
+This algorithm is frequently found in research as it is fairly simple to apply.
+However, there can be challenges with explaining the "black box" even when its accurate, and that can lower confidence to decision makers.

+The third category of algorithms is decision tree regressors, that attempt to split the continuous output range into regions based on tree braches.
+A critical strength of these structures comes from their ability to be easily explained.
+The researchers recommend limiting the number decisions to a fairly small number (e.g., 3-5) to avoid overfitting.

+When there is insufficient data they also recommend not estimating additional ranges.
+They state that without evidence those estimates would be correct it only pollutes the optimization algorithm with overfitting.

 ## A survey on pre-processing techniques: Relevant issues in the context of environmental data mining (2016)